Aaditya-5281/JS/README.md

-# JavaScript & Web Development Learning Resource
+# JavaScript & Web Development

 Welcome to the **JS** repository!
 This project is organized as a comprehensive learning resource for anyone interested in JavaScript and web development.
 Each folder contains focused examples, exercises, and code to help you master different aspects of modern web programming.